VilledeMontreal/urban-segmentation/README.md

   <img src="res/007562.png" width="350" >
 </p>

-You can find the annotated dataset on the City of Montreal's [open data site](https://donnees.montreal.ca/ville-de-montreal/images-annotees-cameras-circulation).
+You can find **VERY SOON** the annotated dataset on the City of Montreal's open data site.
 Follow the link and along with the data, you will find a data dictionary (with semantic tags and their colour), the methodology applied to annotate data, the terms of use, etc.

 It is important to note that the images we used for this project are taken from images already published on the [open data site](https://ville.montreal.qc.ca/circulation/).
 We made sure this data/code opening process respects the privacy of citizens.
 As these cameras are installed to assist CGMU operators in their traffic management, they are tuned to limit the information collected.
 They are therefore adjusted so that they cannot capture the faces nor the license plates.
 Also, even if we were able to identify a vehicle or a person (e.g. the clothes worn), it would not be possible to track its movements because the images are kept and published only at 5-minute intervals.